dominik-pichler/Review_me_if_you_can/README.md

 3. Fill the Neo4j database with the (demo) data
    In case you want to work with the demo data, just run the `populate_KG_with_demo_data` function in `src/KG_Building_Handler.py`.

-et voilà, visit http://localhost:7474/browser/ and enjoy the show
+et voilà, visit http://localhost:7474/browser/ for the Neo4j Database and `TDB` for the *Streamlit Dashboard*.
+Enjoy the show

 ### How to use Logic-based Reasoning: